scope.yml

 # Type: integer or string

-# Values: IP port number or service name
+# Values: port number or service name

 # Default: 9109